ar-nelson/jaspr/jaspr/syntax.jaspr.md

 ### `closure`

-`(closure bindings code)` constructs a function that closes over the current scope. `bindings` is an object containing bindings to add to the function's scope (this is how `let` is implemented), and `code` is the function's code, which is not evaluated.
+`(closure bindings code)` constructs a function that closes over the current scope. `bindings` is an object containing bindings to add to the function's scope (this is how `define` and `let` are implemented), and `code` is the function's code, which is not evaluated.

 `closure` is a low-level special form; the forms `let`, `fn`, and `fn*` cover most practical uses of it, and should be used instead of `closure` in most situations.